 Like many other teens who disappear, Jeffrey Lynn Smith was initially thought to be a runaway.
-Although it has been decades since she was last seen in Hot Springs, Arkansas, little is known about Lynn, who went by her middle name so I will refer to her as such, and what happened to her remains a mystery.
+Although it has been decades since she was last seen in Hot Springs, Arkansas, little is known about Jeffrey, who went by her middle name (I will refer to her as “Lynn” throughout the remainder).
 Investigators reportedly have a person of interest, but they have kept information regarding this 16-year-old’s missing person case veiled from the public.

-On December 4, 1985, in the wake of the holiday season, Jeffrey Lynn Smith was last seen walking home from school with her boyfriend, Frank Hannah.
-According to Hannah, he parted ways with Lynn just a few blocks away from her home and didn’t know what happened to his girlfriend.
-When Lynn didn’t make it home, her panicked family called the authorities, but like many Black teens who fail to contact their parents, Arkansas police treated Jeffrey Lynn Smith like a runaway and did not adequately investigate her case in its onset.
+On December 4, 1985, in the wake of the holiday season, Lynn was last seen walking home from school with her boyfriend, Frank Hannah.
+According to Hannah, he parted ways with Lynn just a few blocks from her home and didn’t know what happened to his girlfriend.
+When Lynn never arrived, her panicked family called the authorities.
+Sadly, Arkansas police treated Jeffrey Lynn Smith like a runaway and did not adequately investigate her case at its onset.

 One would think that with the teen’s mother being former President Bill Clinton’s housekeeper, someone would have reinvestigated this case sooner.

-During the investigation, nearby woods and fields were searched but there wasn’t anything that could help in finding Jeffrey Lynn Smith.
+During the investigation, nearby woods and fields were searched, but nothing could help in finding Jeffrey Lynn Smith.

 “We want to know what happened and we want to as well, have justice for her,” said sister Lisa.
 “Mom called me and said, ‘She didn’t come home last night’ and that’s when we started getting concerned just immediately.”
 She believes that Lynn suffered a tragic fate.